-Michael Karpman is a senior research associate in the Health Policy Center at the Urban Institute.
+Michael Karpman is a principal research associate in the Health Policy Center at the Urban Institute.
 His work focuses on the implications of the Affordable Care Act, including quantitative analysis related to health insurance coverage, access to and affordability of health care, use of health care services, and health status.
 This work includes efforts to help coordinate and analyze data from the Urban Institute’s Health Reform Monitoring Survey.

 Before joining Urban in 2013, Karpman was a senior associate at the National League of Cities Institute for Youth, Education, and Families.
 He received his MPP from Georgetown University.